nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/migrant-workers.md

 ---
 # Bus Travel Patterns of Migrant Workers Living in Woodlands Dormitories

-_An analysis of origin-destination Bus Travel Data around migrant dorms in Woodlands.
-This project was done as part of a course requirement which I worked with Dolphie Bou to fulfill._
+_An analysis of origin-destination bus travel data around migrant dorms in Woodlands._

 ## Background

 Migrant worker welfare was severly affected during the Covid pandemic.
 Many couples were disappointed when construction of BTO (build-to-order) flats was delayed because of the shortage of workers who were held in their dorms because of COVID.
 News like this revealed Singapore's reliance on migrant workers in key areas like construction.

-With the increasing awareness of migrant worker's lack of welfare, this project came from an interest in the travel constraints of migrant workers to reach amenities like healthcare, groceries and food.
+With the increasing awareness of migrant worker's lack of welfare, this project came from an interest in the travel constraints of migrant workers to reach amenities like healthcare and groceries.

 ## Goal